 There are four main types of child abuse and include:

-Physical Abuse: the intentional use of physical force that can result in physical harm.
-For example: hitting, kicking, shaking, burning, or other shows of force against a child.
-(Source: Centers for Disease Control)
+Physical Abuse: intentional use of physical force that can result in physical harm such as: hitting, kicking, shaking, burning, or other shows of force against a child.
+(Source: CDC)

-Sexual Abuse: involves pressuring or forcing a child to engage in sexual acts.
-It includes fondling, penetration, and exposing a child to other sexual activities.
-(Source: Centers for Disease Control)
+Sexual Abuse: involves pressuring/forcing a child to engage in sexual acts including fondling, penetration, and exposing a child to other sexual activities.
+(Source: CDC)

-Emotional Abuse: refers to behaviors that harm a child self-worth or emotional well-being.
-Examples include name calling, shaming, rejection, withholding love, and threatening.
-(Source: Centers for Disease Control)
+Emotional Abuse: refers to behaviors that harm a child’s self-worth or emotional well-being such as name-calling, shaming, rejection, withholding love, and threatening.
+(Source: CDC)

-Neglect: is the failure to meet a child’s basic physical and emotional needs.
-These include housing, food, clothing, education, and access to medical care.
-(Source: Centers for Disease Control)
+Neglect: failure to meet a child’s basic physical and emotional needs such as housing, food, clothing, education, and access to medical care.
+(Source: CDC)